-RECOMMENDED ACTION: "that, upon the recommendation of the Superintendent of Schools, the Board of Education approve the termination/resignation of substitute teachers as follows":
+Upon the recommendation of the Superintendent of Schools, a MOTION was made by Mr. Matlat, seconded by Mr. Coggin, and approved unanimously (6-0) to approve the termination/resignation of substitute teachers as follows":

 Name Date

 DiLuciano, Brittany 11/12/18

 Kline, Jeremy 11/16/18